ministryofjustice/hmpps-integration-events/docs/runbook.md

 Consumers need to be onboard and go through a mutual TLS authentication.
 They also need to send a pre-shared key (AWS API Gateway API Key) as a header for identification before being allowed to access the service.

-Once authenticated, there is an authorisation step at the application level to ensure the consumers are allowed to access the requested resources.
 There are no IP restrictions in place.